 The heart of Gothenburg is no different from its native residents – full of life, joy and charm.
 Here you will find some of the most famous cultural institutions in the city such as the Gothenburg Concert Hall, Stora Teatern, The Gothenburg Museum of Art, as well as a well sorted shopping district and many lovely trails to walk or jog along the city’s characteristic canals.
+We hope you will find an apartment in Central Gothenburg that fits and otherwise we have several Corporate Apartments in Gothenburg and Corporate Apartments in Sweden if you are looking for accommodation in another city for yourself or your colleagues.

 Our Favourite Spots